Submissions

 Those wishing to reproduce all or part of any material published on this website are asked to acknowledge the International Journal of Critical Pedagogy.

-Authors must transfer copyright of their article to IJCP at time of manuscript submission.
-Authors may use all or parts of their work in any future publication with the article's origin in IJCP acknowledged in the customary manner.
+Authors or new publishers may use all or parts of their work in any future publication with the article's origin in IJCP acknowledged in the customary manner.

 Licences